METRIX IAP

 Controlled tension

 Violence creates force.
-Done right resolves it with restraint, which fits the APEX buyer profile.
+Done right resolves it with restraint, which fits the KOV buyer profile.

 High brand ownership

-It sounds like APEX specifically, not generic motivational copy that any brand could run.
+It sounds like KOV specifically, not generic motivational copy that any brand could run.

 Direct-response without noise